ryru/keystroke_enumerator/README.md

 This CLI tools can be of value in situations such as:

-* Is keyboard layout X more efficient than layout Y?
+* Comparing keyboard layouts against each other
-* In codie golf to count symbols and keystrokes
+* Count symbols and keystrokes in code golf games
 * Comparing programming languages syntax

 ## How it works

 To type the letter `a` one keystroke is required.
 Two keystrokes (SHIFT+A) are needed to type the capital version `A`.
-The goal of the application is to count exactly how many times one pushes a keyboard button.
+The goal of this application is to count exactly how many times one pushes a keyboard button for given files.
 This allows comparison of different keyboard layouts.

-The [keyboard layouts](core/src/main/resources/layouts) are defined in CSV files.
-Currently, the following layouts are implemented:

-* `de-CH`
-* `de-DE`
-* `en-US`
-* `fr-CH`
-* `fr-FR`

 Symbols that are not included in the file are counted as Unicode characters.
 E.g. the letter `ä` can be written as `Ctrl`+`Shift`+`u`, `e`, `4`, `Space` requiring 6 keystrokes.